 Although the frequency is not known, the following side effects may also occur:

 Reporting of side effects

 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effect directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
+You can also report side effect directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 6. CONTENTS OF THE PACK AND OTHER INFORMATION

 What Easyhaler Beclometasone contains

 What Easyhaler Beclometasone looks like and contents of the pack